jackbayliss/php-unit-art/README.md

     </extensions>
 ```
 # How can I define more art?!
-Well, for now you can just add a PR of whatever you want to add into the art folder, (the default is sebbyb) - but you can define what art you want to use via the parameter xml.
+Well, for now you can just add a PR of whatever you want to add into the art folder, (the default is sebbyb) - but you can define what art you want to use via the parameter xml as long as its in the art folder.
+This means you can also keep your own art in that folder locally for your own project, if you didn't want to PR anything.
 ```
     <extensions>
         <bootstrap class="JackBayliss\PhpUnitArt\Extensions\AsciiExtension">